ap94sd24/packageInstaller/README.md

 By: Ying (Adam) Pan

 ## Program Details:
  Makes use of topological sort.
 It takes in an array of packages then uses a dictionary to determine order through topological sort.
+Note: program make use of ES6 syntaxes.

  ## Exercise Information
  [Package Installer Exercise](/Coding_Exercise-San_Diego)